Who this applies to, and your responsibilities

 Importers of goods

-It's also advisable to perform your own checks on goods once they've arrived in New Zealand, to make sure their quantity hasn't altered during transport.
+It's also advisable to perform your own checks on goods once they've arrived in New Zealand, to make sure their quantity was correct when packed and hasn't altered during transport.

 How we define 'packaged'